Workspace - Tasks

 Introduction

-This article explains the automation tasks provided by Torizon IDE Extension 2, available in the VS Code Task Runner menu.
+This article explains the automation tasks provided by the Torizon IDE Extension, available in the VS Code Task Runner menu.
 Other specific tasks can be provided by the templates and are described in their respective documentation.

-This documentation describe all the possible inputs that the tasks require.
-If the task is not asking for some input, it means that the input has their value already stored in the .vscode/settings.json
+This documentation describes all the inputs that the tasks require.
+If a task is not asking for an input, it means that the input has its value already stored in the .vscode/settings.json

 .